icatproject-contrib/icat-config/README.rst

 reserved for example configuration files that were included in the distribution, having <file>.example renamed to <file>.
 Site and installation specific configuration is in a specific branch respectively.
-Not that these specific branches contain passwords and will thus not be pushed to public repositories.
+Note that these specific branches contain secrets and will thus not be pushed to public repositories.

 On the master branch, the example configuration from each new